 This was planned and a major change I made in my post grad plans once I made a fake budget for post grad.
 You need to face your realities, so that you can make changes for your future to get you to your goals.

 Budgeting is not going to be easy, especially at first, but I promise you it will definitely be worth it.
 I can’t even imagine where my life would be now if I didn’t start budgeting back in 2015.
 I know for sure I wouldn’t have paid off 6 figures of debt so far and I definitely wouldn’t be in a place to start thinking about moving out.
 So, what’s stopping you from being successful at budgeting?
-I’d love to help.
+I’d love to help, check out my email coaching, if you’re struggling with starting.
 Comment below what’s challenging you!